 Marriage Intentions / Marriage License

-Where do I apply for a marriage license?
+Where & When do I apply for a marriage license?

 - Maine residents must apply in the town where they reside.
-The license is valid in any community in Maine for 90 days from the date the Intentions are filed.
 Couples who maintain separate Maine residences, must apply in the community in which at least one of them resides.

-- If one of the parties is a Maine resident, and the other resides out of state, both parties apply in the town of residence of the Maine resident.
-The license is valid in any community in Maine for 90 days from the date the Intentions are filed.
+- If one of the parties is a Maine resident, and the other resides out of state, the paperwork is filed in the Maine resident's Town.

 - Out of state residents may apply in any municipal office.

 - The marriage license is valid for 90 days from the date the Intentions are filed and is valid anywhere within the State of Maine.

 How do I apply for a marriage license?